Speakers

 Fernando Laposse is a Mexican designer who specializes in transforming humble natural materials into refined design pieces.
 He has worked extensively with overlooked plant fibers indigenous to Mexico such as sisal, loofah, and corn leaves.
 His works are the result of periods of research that are developed into objects where materials and their historical and cultural ties to a particular location and its people take center stage.
 He often works with local indigenous communities and addresses topics such as the environmental crisis, the loss of biodiversity and migration through the transformative power of design.

-Executive Director_Santa Fe Folk Art Market
+Executive Director, International Folk Art Market

 Stacey Edgar, PhD, is the Executive Director of the International Folk Art Market (IFAM)n in Santa Fe, New Mexico.
 The mission of the International Folk Art Market is to create economic opportunities for and with folk artists worldwide, supporting the work of artisans serving as entrepreneurs and catalysts for positive social change.
 An award-winning social entrepreneur, educator, and researcher, Stacey brings over 20 years of experience working with artisans globally.
 She spent 5 years as a professor at the University of Colorado Boulder, Leeds School of Business in the Social Responsibility & Sustainability Division.
 In 2003 Stacey founded and led Global Girlfriend, a fair-trade enterprise that partnered with over 250 women-led artisan enterprises in forty countries.
 She built a multi-million-dollar market for handcrafted apparel and accessories through e-commerce and wholesale partnerships with premier retailers including Whole Foods Market, Target, and West Elm as well as 1,500 boutique retailers nationwide.
 In 2017 she co-founded Trade+Impact Association, a global non-profit trade association advancing women-led social enterprises.
 Stacey is the author of Global Girlfriends: How One Mom Made it Her Mission to Help Women in Poverty Worldwide, co-author of a chapter in Handbook on the Business of Sustainability, and her most recent research study Artisan Social Enterprises in Zambia: Women Leveraging Purpose to Scale Impact was published in the Social Enterprise Journal.